Bhavish Aggarwal: Views on the use of gender pronouns

+In May 2024, Aggarwal made remarks via his X account.
 He termed the use of preferred gender pronouns as a "western illness", which caused an online backlash from some on X with some users labelling him as homophobic, transphobic and conservative.
 LinkedIn removed his posts on "gender illness" citing community guidelines, following which Ola Consumer switched cloud services from Microsoft Azure.